Press from Catholic Faith Network Live with Rob Judge

 Sister Mary William Sullivan, D.C.

 In 1964, Sister Mary William stood at the crossroads of faith and history as Dr. Martin Luther King Jr. received the John F. Kennedy Award.
-From Chicago’s West Side, she transformed Marillac into a force for civil rights—confronting injustice and shaping a legacy of empowerment that endures.
+From Chicago’s West Side, she transformed Marillac House into a force for civil rights—confronting injustice and shaping a legacy of empowerment that endures.

 Sister Barbara Ford, SC